OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 - **Ruby**: Class [IPAddr](https://ruby-doc.org/stdlib-2.0.0/libdoc/ipaddr/rdoc/IPAddr.html) from the SDK.
     - **It is NOT exposed** to bypass using Hex, Octal, Dword, URL and Mixed encoding.

-> **Use the output value of the method/library as the IP address to compare against the allow list.**
+> **Use the output value of the method/library as the IP address to compare against the whitelist.**

 After ensuring the validity of the incoming IP address, the second layer of validation is applied.
-A allow list is created after determining all the IP addresses (v4 and v6 in order to avoid bypasses) of the identified and trusted applications.
+A whitelist is created after determining all the IP addresses (v4 and v6 in order to avoid bypasses) of the identified and trusted applications.
 The valid IP is cross checked with that list to ensure its communication with the internal application (string strict comparison with case sensitive).

 ###### Domain name